flenniken/statictea/docs/messages.md

-    "Expected the callback\'s return string to be \'stop\', \'skip\' or \'add\'.", ## wCallbackStr "Expected list argument, got $1.", ## wExpectedListArg "Expected a callback function, got $1.", ## wExceptionFunctionArg "Expected the callback\'s return type to be a list, got: $1.", ## wCallbackReturnType "Expected 2 or 3 callback parameters, got $1.", ## wCallback2Or3 "Expected the callback\'s first parameter to be an int, got $1."]
+    "Expected the callback\'s return string to be \'stop\', \'skip\' or \'add\'.", ## wCallbackStr "Expected list argument, got $1.", ## wExpectedListArg "Expected a callback function, got $1.", ## wExceptionFunctionArg "Expected the callback\'s return type to be a bool, got: $1.", ## wCallbackReturnType "Expected 3 or 4 callback parameters, got $1.", ## wCallbackNumParams "Expected the callback\'s first parameter to be an int, got $1.", ## wCallbackIntParam "Expected a variables.", ## wExpectedVariable
+    "The listLoop state argument exists but the callback doesn\'t have a state parameter.", ## wMissingStateVar "Expected the callback\'s third parameter to be a list, got $1.", ## wCallbackListParam "The callback has a required state parameter but it is being not passed to it."]
 ```

 # WarningData